 3. Implants

 A tooth is comprised of a crown (the part that can be seen) and a root (the part under the gumline).
 A dental implant is a synthetic root made of a titanium or titanium alloy screw.
-This is embedded into the jaw and used to anchor dentures, a bridge or a crown.
+This is embedded into the jaw and used to anchor a bridge or a crown.
 Implants are often an appropriate choice for patients with a missing tooth or teeth.

 4. Inlays and onlays